02. PTC Risks by Organ Type Introduction

 - After a transplant, the recipient must take powerful immune system-suppressing medications to prevent the new organ from being rejected.
 But those medications put transplant recipients in a catch-22 situation, said Dr. Darla Granger, director of the pancreatic transplantation program at St. John Hospital and Medical Center in Detroit.
 "Suppressing the immune system does increase the risk of cancer.
 And, if you have cancer, you want a strong immune system to fight cancer," she added.
 Another issue with the immunosuppressants is cancers that are related to viruses.
 For example, non-Hodgkin and Hodgkin lymphomas are linked to the Epstein-Barr virus, while cervical and several other types of cancers are caused by the human papillomavirus, and some liver cancers are caused by hepatitis B or C viruses.
 "We've always known that certain tumors are increased after transplantation.
 Certain tumors are known to be related to viruses, so when we give immunosuppressant drugs, we're decreasing the body's ability to fight off viruses," explained Dr. Lewis Teperman, chief of transplant surgery at NYU Langone Medical Center in New York City.
 Not all of the cancers can be linked to immunosuppression, however.
 In some cases, especially with liver and lung cancers, it's possible that a tiny cancer was present in the body before transplant.

 - WHY IS CANCER A PROBLEM AFTER TRANSPLANTATION?
 A third (one in three) of all people in the UK develop cancer, even if they are otherwise completely well.
-So it is not surprising that cancer is a problem in transplant patients.
+In the US, 1 in 2 women and 1 in 3 men will develop cancer in their lifetime, so it is not surprising that cancer is a problem in transplant patients.
 However, cancer is more common in transplant patients than in the general population.
 A research study has shown that 25% of patients who live for 20 years after a transplant develop some type of cancer.
 This is because the body’s immune system (natural defense) not only fights off invaders into the body such as germs but tries to prevent cancer.
 Suppression of the immune system after a kidney transplant can allow cancer to develop. (burden of immunosuppression, rather than a particular drug).
 Having said that, most types of cancer are only slightly more common for transplant recipients than in the general population.
 However, there are three types of cancer that are caused by viruses and are a particular problem after kidney transplantation.
 These are skin cancers, lymphoma and cervical (neck of the womb) cancer in women.